SamCode28/Monopoly/README.md

 This is a minimally viable product.
 I will be using this as practice to save previous versions of my code to default to when I break my program.
-The current version operates as you would expect a regular game of would, but it does not have a condition to end the game.
+The current version operates as you would expect a regular game of Monopoly would, but it does not have a condition to end the game.
 I will be working to add new features in the near future.

 To play: